AdobeDocs/experience-manager-learn.en/help/foundation/projects/develop-aem-projects.md

 ---
 # Develop Projects in AEM

 This is a development tutorial illustrating how to develop for [!DNL AEM Projects].
-In this tutorial we will create a custom Project template that can be used to create new Projects within AEM for managing content authoring workflows and tasks.
+In this tutorial we will create a custom Project template that can be used to create Projects within AEM for managing content authoring workflows and tasks.

 >[!VIDEO](https://video.tv.adobe.com/v/16904?quality=12&learn=on)